Key Quote

 WOW — RECOGNITION OF THE OTHER (Levinas)

 Emmanuel Levinas argued that ethics begins with the recognition of the Other — seeing another person as a genuine human being with their own experience, not as an object for our use.
-Sheila's statement enacts this Levinasian moment: she sees Eva Smith's face (Levinas' term for the irreducible humanity of the Other) for the first time.
+Sheila's statement enacts this Levinasian moment: she sees Eva Smith's faceface — Levinas' term for the irreducible humanity of the Other for the first time.
 Before this, Eva was invisible — a 'girl' dismissed for asking for a living wage.
-After this, she is a person with moral claims on Sheila's conscience.
+After this, she is a person with moral claimsmoral claims — The ethical demands that other people's suffering makes on our conscience on Sheila's conscience.
 Priestley dramatises the ethical insight that Levinas would later theorise: justice is not an abstract principle but begins in the concrete act of recognising another person's humanity and accepting responsibility for their welfare.

 Key Words